koalahamlet/cookbook/dashi maki tamago.md

 # Dashi Maki Tamago

 This dish is *all* about technique, as you'll note the scant ingredient list.
-You'll also notice that other videos will have you individually add mirin, soy, and sugar to the mix.
+You'll also notice that other recipes will have you individually add mirin, soy, and sugar to the mix.
 However, with a good mentsuyu you are able to sidestep all the individual tiny measurements.

 ### Equipment:
 * any nonstick pan, but preferably a square tamago pan